vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:0ecf40f893
 ## Recapping the use of functions

+Let's do a recap of what you know about using built-in functions.
 For this exercise, a variable `x` has been preloaded.

 In the IPython shell, do the following:

 - Assign `str(x)` to a variable `y1`: `y1 = str(x)`
 - Assign `print(x)` to a variable `y2`: `y2 = print(x)`